alxndrTL/mamba.py/README.md

 muP makes it possible by initializing and scaling the learning rates of the weights the model in a specific way.
 This is the result of these modifications:

 [coord check]

+SP is stand parametrization, and muP is maximal update parametrization.

+For each training step (t=0, 1..., 5)

 [TOOD: finish writing this section]

 ___